 Potty for home-grown, but lack the space?
 Contain your excitement – we have the answer.

-Whether you haven’t a lot of space or prefer your vegetable crops close at hand, container gardening is a great way to grow your own food!
+Whether you haven’t a lot of space or prefer your vegetable crops close at hand, creating a container garden is a great way to grow your own food.
 Beetroot, Potatoes, Carrots, Herbs, Peas, Salad leaves, Peppers, Aubergines and Tomatoes are all great pot-dwellers – and it’s not too late to start planting!
 You can also plant edible flowers like Nasturtiums, Calendula or Violas to encourage beneficial insects and add colour or double up with companion planting some plants love growing in the same container!
 (We think tomatoes taste sweeter when they’re planted with basil)

 What can I plant in my container garden?

-Here is our quick guide on how to plant your own container garden!
+Here’s our quick guide to create your own vegetable container garden!